Floflis/Floflis-UI/README.md

 ----------
 # Description #

+Describe WS.js is like describing the sensation of sex.
+But I can explain in a human-understandable way!
+Imagine a world when the BIOS we know and OS are merged.
+Then we have the DCRS.
+Imagine the OS we know only doing settings for our work ecosystem while DCRS do the advanced settings.
+Then we have WS.js.

+WS is a achronym for Work System.
+This is a new concept, when operating systems do the advanced settings and WS the basic ambient for work.
+DCRS for settings, WS.js for your work!

-HTML5-based modern, generic and open-source operating system for work on [Modern "Bios" (DCRS - Device Checker/Runtime System)](https://github.com/DaniellMesquita/Modern-Bios "Click here to know more how DCRS works and get started how insert DCRS in your mainboard/device and/or making your own modern OS.").
+WS.js is HTML5-based modern, generic, open-source and the world's first work system.
+Runs on [DCRS - Device Checker/Runtime System](https://github.com/DaniellMesquita/Modern-Bios "Click here to know more how DCRS works and get started how insert DCRS in your mainboard/device and/or making your own WS.").

-This is an template for who want get started to make your own operating system for DCRS.
+This is an template for who want get started to make your own work system for DCRS.
 This isn't hard for who have knowledge only in HTML/CSS/Javascript languages.

-# Understanting #
+# Understanting more #

 You can read the SPECS.md, and too you can read the FEATURES.md file, all included in the project.

-# Get started to make your own OS #
+# Get started to make your own WS #

-For get started to making your own modern operating system for DCRS, you need to read the GET_STARTED.md file included in the project.
+For get started to making your own work system for DCRS, you need to read the GET_STARTED.md file included in the project.

 # Contributing #